 While we're not exhaustively covering all of the details here, a few other points are worth mentioning.
 The production model will have ample torque for hauling heavy loads and climbing steep grades, in contrast with typical scooters that can only handle light loads and gentle hills.
 Battery capacity will be high to enable extended usage, and batteries will be easily swappable to minimize downtime.
 The build quality will be burly to stand up to intensive use over a long lifespan.
 A built-in IoT device will enable vehicle tracking and fleet operations.
 Handlebar height will be adjustable to fit a range of bodies.
-And there are numerous other boxes that will be checked when in the production model... on that note, if you have feature requests, do send them!
+And there are numerous other boxes that will be checked when in the production model... stay tuned for updates, and if you have feature requests, do send them!

 I have more questions...